jamesgraves/example-go-app/README.md

 Don't worry about the 'no common commits' that is to be expected.

+As before, I had already created 'working' branches, so you may want to do that first.
+Otherwise, you can push / pull from master in all the following examples.

 We can now add the library as a subtree in our existing project.

 Since we're going to fork this library, we're going to put it in our